 ==> October 1 thru December 15 <==

 These are the ONLY times of year that people who live within the City are allowed to burn.
 To receive a burn permit, you must call on the burn line (503-538-7441), and if it is a burn day, leave your name, address, and phone number.
 This issues you your one day burn permit for that specific day.
 ALL FIRES WITHIN THE CITY MUST BE FULLY EXTINGUISHED BY DARK.

 Agricultural burning (outside of the city) is allowed on a day by day basis all year round.
-If you have a small pile, or a pile without stumps, that can easily burn out by dark, simply call on the burn line (503-538-7441), and if it is a burn day, leave your name, address, and phone number.
-This issues you your burn permit for that specific day.
+If you have a small pile, or a pile without stumps, that can easily burn out by dark, simply call on the burn line (503-538-7441), and IF IT IS A BURN DAY, leave your name, address, and phone number.
+This issues you a one day burn permit for that specific day.

 If you have any questions, please contact us on the fire department business line, 503-537-1230, option 2.